Kitware/SMTK/doc/release/smtk-3.0.md

 for use with python 2 and 3.
 Python tests and examples included within SMTK's source should hereafter be both Python 2 and Python 3-compliant.

-### Conda support

-SMTK 3.0 adds a recipe for building a "lite" version of SMTK as a conda package.

 ## Build system and documentation

 ### Documentation options